Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Solution

 \subsubsection{Discussion}

 The model is able to detect changing states of the system in a fully unsupervised matter.
 Not only does it assign a sample to a state, it learns an embedding that represents the system's current behavior and that could be used in downstream tasks.
 Furthermore, the transition of states can be analyzed to gain insights in the temporal structure of the system, as demonstrated in the original SOM-VAE paper.
 While the underlying change of states has been detected, the predictions have a small time lag and quick transitions have not been detected properly.
-Furthermore, the number of possible states an individual model can learn is fixed in beforehand, thus some testing might be necessary if the true number of states cannot be estimated.
+Furthermore, the number of possible states an individual model can learn is a hyperparameter which needs to be set beforehand.